AsterAphelion/color-from-crism/README.md

 If you would not like the above standard outputs, add `standard_params=False` to the mtrdr_to_color inputs.

-If you would like to create your own parameters, add `new_params=[[wave1, wave2], [wave1, wave2]...]` to the mtrdr_to_color inputs.
+If you would like to use your own wavelength ranges, add `new_params=[[wave1, wave2], [wave1, wave2]...]` to the mtrdr_to_color inputs.
 To find wavelength ranges which may highlight interesting mineralogy, see [Vivano-Beck (2014)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2014JE004627), which discusses the spectral signals of various common Mars minerals.

 ## Future improvements